Nara Deer Park: The Religion of Bambi Love

 Deer are the symbol of the city of Nara and the national treasure of Japan!
 You will see their image applied as soon as you exit the train station in Japan’s original permanent capital!
 From manholes to vending machines, from souvenir toys to chocolate snacks shaped like deer droppings, the love for sika deer is omnipresent in Nara!

 Designated as a place of scenic beauty, Nara Park is home to historical sites and temples and beautiful gardens.
 But large families of fawns, does, bucks and stags are its main inhabitants.
 Always hungry and overconfident in interaction with people, the deer approach visitors with large vitreous eyes and enormous eyelashes.
 Their beauty can easily trick you into believing they have manners, and their consistent poking for food surprises many visitors!
-Some people even fall into hysterical reactions and tantrums, propelling themselves into the stardom of funny Instagram images and Youtube videos.
+Some people even fall into hysterical reactions and tantrums, propelling themselves into the stardom of funny Instagram images and YouTube videos.
 Google “Nara Park deer attack”, if you don’t believe me!

 Just follow the rules and you will be fine!
 Deer are wild animals, but they behave strangely only when we confuse them with inexplicable reactions!

 You have no alibi to ignore the safety warnings!
 They are everywhere around you!
-The one I liked the most was displayed on the Kofuku-ji temple.
+The one I liked the most was displayed in the Kofuku-ji temple.
 It said: “Please do not feed the pigeons!”

 I hope this guide helped you plan your Nara Park itinerary.
 If you liked it, pin it for later!